symfony/webpack-encore/README.rst

 webpack-remix
 =============

-Webpack Remix is a JavaScript package provided by Symfony to simplify the integration of `Webpack`_ into Symfony applications.
-It's not a replacement for Webpack, it doesn't hide or change any of its features and it brings no magic.

-Using Webpack Remix is optional, but recommended to improve our productivity.
+`Webpack Remix`_ is a JavaScript package provided by Symfony to simplify the integration of `Webpack`_ into Symfony applications.
+It's not a replacement for Webpack, but a thin API on top of it, so it stays in the same spirit of Webpack and it doesn't hide or change any of its features.
+Using Webpack Remix is optional, but recommended to improve your productivity.

-If your Symfony application doesn't use modern JavaScript features, such as modules, there is no need to use this package.
-If your application uses JavaScript toolkits different than Webpack, such as Grunt or Gulp, you can't use this package.
+Webpack Remix replaces `Assetic`_ as the recommended way to manage web assets in Symfony applications.
+You can use it even if your application doesn't fully use modern JavaScript features.
+However, if your application uses JavaScript toolkits different than Webpack, such as Grunt or Gulp, you can't use this package.

 Installation
 ------------

-Webpack Remix is a JavaScript package, so it's not installed using Composer but using any of the JavaScript package managers:
+Webpack Remix is a JavaScript package, so it's not installed using Composer but using any of the JavaScript package managers (for example, `npm`_ and `yarn`_):

 .. code-block:: terminal

-    # if you prefer npm (https://www.npmjs.com/)
+    # if you prefer npm
     $ npm install --save-dev symfony/webpack-remix

-    # if you prefer yarn (https://yarnpkg.com/)
+    # if you prefer yarn
     $ yarn add symfony/webpack-remix

 These commands create or modify the ``package.json`` file and the ``node_modules/``